How travel to Israel helps American teens connect with Jewish roots | Provided by Samis Foundation

 “Using Israel as my classroom has already been a life-changing experience.
 I have seen the world from an entirely different point of view,” says student Samantha Wampold.
 “It is one thing to sit in class and read your history book, but when you physically are at the place you are reading about, you imagine it differently.”

 Samis Foundation supports Jewish education in Washington state and additional causes in Israel and globally.
-Students and parents interested in teen experiences in Israel can find more information and opportunities for travel, subsidies and scholarships.